 Systems are allowed to enter, exit, or reenter the competition course at any time within the duration of the run.
 All human operators and personnel must stay within the Staging Area.
 No manual physical intervention or entry by any (human) team member on the course will be permitted.
 A system may only be handled or retrieved if it has crossed back into the Staging Area past the front face of the Starting Gate.
 Once a system has partially or completely crossed into the Staging Area, team personnel are permitted to handle the systems as long as the personnel stay within the Staging Area and do not pass the front face of the Starting Gate.
-Only authorized DARPA personnel are allowed to enter the course preceding, during, and following the run.
+Only authorized DARPA personnel are allowed to enter the course preceding or during a run.
+Once a run has finished and the course is clear up to two (2) team members will be permitted by the Course Official to retrieve any UxSs that remain on the course.